 - The screening process for the program should not be the same as for employment; and

 - Advertisements for the program should be couched in terms of education rather than employment.

-Contrary to widely-held beliefs, high school or college credit is not a requirement for an unpaid internship, and it does not make an otherwise illegitimate unpaid internship legal.
+Contrary to widely-held beliefs, high school or college credit is not a requirement for an unpaid internship programs.
+It does not make an otherwise unethical unpaid internship legal.

-Most attorneys we polled would recommend hiring an intern as a part-time employee (working less than 35 hours a week).
+Most attorneys we polled would recommend hiring interns as part-time employees (working less than 35 hours a week).

-When hiring a part-time employee you must abide by many of the same requirements as hiring a full-time employee (workers comp, withholdings, etc.).
+When hiring a part-time employee, you must abide by many of the same requirements as hiring a full-time employee, such as workers comp and withholdings.
 See Hiring Your First Employee.
-So you should setup your part-time employee interns on your company payroll.
-The biggest pain of a part-time employee is ensuring that they do not exceed 35 hours a week or even 7hrs a day.
+You should set up part-time employee interns on your company payroll.
+Also, ensure that they do not exceed working 35 hours a week or even 7 hours a day.

-Even so, part-time employees generally have limited or no company benefits, such as health benefits, vacation and sick time, paid holidays, and unemployment compensation, unless required by state labor laws and/or company policies.
-In California, for example it is optional whether to include a part-time employee on the company healthcare plan.
-You should have it clearly written somewhere in the company handbook and offer letter to the intern that they will not be receiving these type of benefits.
+Even so, part-time employees generally have limited or no company benefits.
+They usually don’t have health benefits, vacation, sick time, paid holidays, or unemployment compensation, unless required by state labor laws and/or company policies.
+In California, for example, it is optional whether or not to include a part-time employee on the company healthcare plan.
+You should clearly state the intern’s benefits or lack thereof within the company handbook and the intern’s offer letter.

 Matt is the co-founder and CEO of UpCounsel (www.upcounsel.com), a legal services marketplace.
 UpCounsel makes it easy to find and hire a great attorney for anything.
 Matt started his career as a startup and venture capital attorney.